HL7/fhir-sirb/input/pagecontent/additional_implementation_requirements.md

-The Capability Statement does not capture all of the necessary functionality for sIRB IG compliance.
-This page explains other necessary and optional functionality.
+The Capability Statement does not capture all of the requirements for sIRB IG compliance.
+This page explains other requirements necessary to meet conformance expectations.
+It also discusses optional capabilities which could be implemented depending on the use case.

-The sIRB IG assumes that the implementer is familiar with the [SDC Specification]( http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaireresponse).
+The sIRB IG assumes that the implementer is familiar with the [SDC Specification](http://hl7.org/fhir/uv/sdc/ImplementationGuide/hl7.fhir.uv.sdc).
 <br>
 <br>